 “English Language Acquisition, Language Enhancement, and Academic Achievement Act”

-Under NCLB, state education agencies are held accountable for the progress of ELLs in two ways:
+Under NCLB, state and local education agencies are held accountable for the progress of English Learners (ELs) in two ways:

 To help districts with use of funds, the Title III Program provides technical assistance with:

 - Compliance and legal requirements

 - Accountability procedures